 There are many fusion reactions, but only a few are suitable for use as power sources or rocket fuels.
 There are lots of limitations that you can read about here.
 Of the candidates, you want to use those with low Lawson criterion, which measures how hard it is to start and maintain the reaction.
 It is a plus if the reaction only produces charged particles, since these can be turned into elecctricity directly, instead of having to be converted into heat first.

 Finally it is a plus if the reaction does not release neutrons, because they are not only dangerous radiation, but they have the nasty habit of weakening engine parts ("Neutron embrittlement"), and transmuting engine parts into radioactive elements ("Neutron activation").
 Unless you are using the neutrons to breed tritium.
+In addition, the fusion reaction energy used to make neutrons is basically wasted since they radiate isotropically.
+That means they produce zero thrust.
+Though there is theoretically a way to turn the neutrons into thrust and avoid the need for radiation shields with Nuclear Magnetic Spin Alignment.

 The Deuterium-Tritium reaction is easy to ignite (low Lawson criterion), but it uses that pesky decaying tritium.
 Hydrogen-Boron (a proton is an ionized hydrogen atom) has the advantage of being aneutronic, but is very difficult to ignite, with a whopping Lawson criterion of 500!
 Helium-3+Helium-3 is also aneutronic, but helium-3 is hard to come by.
 Which is probably why I could not find any source quoting its Lawson criterion.